 In short: All the things.
 Your students (or corporate learners), divided by class or section.
-Your poll questions, listed all in a row.
+Your activities, listed all in a row.
 Plus grades, participation scores, and rankings, in one time-saving table.
-(Now you can catch up on Game of Thrones before dinner, maybe?)

 It works like this…

-You have multiple choice polls, set up with grading enabled, like so:
+You have multiple choice activities, set up with at least one correct answer selected, like so:

-When you present the poll, collect responses, and show the correct answer, it looks like this:
+When you present the activity, collect responses, and show the correct answer, it looks like this:

 Later, when you get back to your office and check how your classes performed that day, you’ll see all those correct/incorrect responses in Gradebook, like this:

 Obviously, being the clever polling maven that you are, you will have many more polls on your chart than just one.
-As you add polls day after day to your Gradebook, the grade and ranking will continue to update automatically.
+Gradebooks are a very helpful tool to keep all students’ response data in one convenient place.

 What about ungraded questions?

-Open response questions, i.e. Word Clouds and Q&A Polls, do not have a grading option.
-Those polls, and any ungraded Multiple Choice, Clickable Image, or Ranking Polls, will show up in your Gradebook with a participation score, instead of a grade.
+Open response questions, i.e. Word Clouds and Q&A activities, do not have a grading option.
+Those activities, and any ungraded Multiple Choice, Clickable Image, or Ranking activities, will show up in your Gradebook with a participation score, instead of a grade.

 What can you do with all that data?